Model-independent bubble wall velocities in local thermal equilibrium: Template model and results

 Finally, in the gap between deflagrations and detonations ($c_b\leq\xi_w<\xi_J$), phase transitions are described by hybrid solutions.
 These walls have both a rarefaction and a shock wave, and satisfy the boundary condition $v_-=c_b$.
 Since they also satisfy $v_-\geq v_+$, these solutions can technically be classified as deflagrations, and they indeed share similar properties with the latter.
 The wall velocity for hybrid solutions can be determined with a method completely analogous to deflagrations, with the appropriate boundary conditions.

 Interestingly, the transition from deflagration to hybrid is continuous with respect to $\alpha_{n}$.
 Thus, in most applications, it is not necessary to make any distinction between the two.
 The highest wall velocity is reached at $\xi_w=\xi_J$ when $\alpha_{n}=\alpha_{n,\max}^{\rm hyb}$.
 This limit is obtained when the wall is infinitesimally close to the shock front.
 Any increase in $\alpha_{n}$ would therefore result in the wall getting ahead of the shock wave, which is not physically consistent.
 Since in this limit, the wall and shock front are essentially at the same location, it is not necessary to integrate Eqs.~\eqref{eq:continuity2} through the shock wave and the matching equations can be applied directly to relate the plasma behind the wall and in front of the shock wave.
-This situation is completely analogous to a Jouguet detonation, which allows us to conclude
+If entropy conservation were enforced at the shock front, this situation would be completely analogous to a Jouguet detonation.
+In reality, as discussed above, entropy is approximately conserved only when $T_{\rm sw,+} \approx T_{\rm sw,-}$, which is the case when $\Psi_n\approx 1$.
+Therefore, we conclude